 russia is waging a genocidal war in Ukraine.
 Please help Ukraine defend itself before russia has a chance to invade other countries.

-Exploring the Intersection of Software Development, AI Innovation, and Entrepreneurial Success | Security versus privacy in software
+Software, AI Innovation, and Entrepreneurial Success | Security versus privacy in software

 Security versus privacy in software